-For a plea to be knowing and intelligent, the Defendant must understand the potential consequences of a plea.
-State of Michigan v.
-Schluter.
-Not only must a guilty plea be voluntary, but it must also be knowing, intelligent act done with sufficient awareness of the relevant circumstances and likely consequences.”
-State of Michigan v.
-Thew.
+For a plea to be knowing and intelligent, the Defendant must understand the potential consequences of a plea (State of Michigan v.
+Schluter).
+Not only must a guilty plea be voluntary, but it must also be a knowing and intelligent act done with sufficient awareness of the relevant circumstances and likely consequences” (State of Michigan v.
+Thew).

 When moving to withdraw a plea before sentence is imposed, a defendant must show that withdrawal of the plea is in the interest of justice by articulating a fair and just reason for withdrawal of the plea (MCR 6.310(B); State of Michigan v.
 Wilhite).
 If the defendant carries his burden of showing that the withdrawal of the plea is in the interests of justice, the prosecution must establish that withdrawal of the plea would result in substantial prejudice by showing that its ability to prosecute the case would be hampered.

-Michigan law says that where a defendant claims innocence and/or a valid defense to the charge he has plead to, the Court should strongly consider granting the motion to withdraw plea.
-State of Michigan v.
-Wilhite.
-It has been held to be an abuse of discretion in denying Defendant’s motion to withdraw a plea where the defendant had established that the interests of justice would be served thereby and the prosecution failed to establish substantial prejudice would result from the withdrawal.
-State of Michigan v.
-Jackson.
+Michigan law says that where a defendant claims innocence or has a valid defense to the charge he has pleaded to, the Court should strongly consider granting the motion to withdraw plea (State of Michigan v.
+Wilhite).
+It has been held to be an abuse of discretion in denying the Defendant’s motion to withdraw a plea where the defendant had established that the interests of justice would be served thereby and the prosecution failed to establish substantial prejudice would result from the withdrawal (State of Michigan v.
+Jackson).